tamf/Simple-Dictionary-Client/README.md

 Commands:

+1. open $server $port

+2. dict

+3. set $dictionary

+4. currdict

+5. define $word

+6. match $word

+7. prefixmatch $word

+8. close

+9. quit

+Description of commands:

-open $server $port    -   dictionary server name is either domain name or IP address in dotted form. $port is optional, default 2628
+1. dictionary server name is either domain name or IP address in dotted form. $port is optional, default 2628

-dict                  -   retrieve and show the list of all dictionaries the server supports
+2. retrieve and show the list of all dictionaries the server supports

-set $dictionary       -   set the current dictionary
+3. set the current dictionary

-currdict              -   prints name of current dictionary, initially "*"
+4. prints name of current dictionary, initially "*"

-define $word          -   retrieve and prints all definitions for given word in the current dictionary
+5. retrieve and prints all definitions for given word in the current dictionary

-match $word           -   retrieve and print all exact matches for given word
+6. retrieve and print all exact matches for given word

-prefixmatch $word     -   same as above but prefix matching
+7. same as above but prefix matching

-close                 -   closes connection to dict server
+8. closes connection to dict server

-quit                  -   closes connection to dict server and exits program
+9. closes connection to dict server and exits program